We round-up the latest employment news.

 The government confirms that it will introduce legislation curbing the use of NDAs in settlement agreements, and will set out strict legal requirements that have to be met.
 This includes the fact that individuals must receive independent legal advice about the limitations on the NDA before signing the document.
 If an agreement doesn’t meet these requirements, the confidentiality provisions can’t be enforced.
 The government says employers should ‘contribute appropriately’ to the costs of the individual’s legal advice, but it will not set down minimum rates.

 Similarly, it will legislate to require employers to set out clearly the limits of non-disclosure provisions contained in the employment contract.
 If this isn’t complied with and the individual brings a successful employment claim, they’ll receive additional compensation.

 Equalities and Human Rights Commission (EHRC) publishes new guidance on NDAs

 The EHRC has published

 new guidance on the use of confidentiality agreements in discrimination cases.
 It sets out good practice, and clarifies the law on the enforceability and (current) legality of such agreements.
 Information Commissioner’s Office (ICO) looking for suggestions to design an accountability toolkit

-announced that it will be developing a toolkit to help organisations comply with their accountability obligations under the General Data Protection Regulation (GDPR).
+The ICO has announced that it will be developing a toolkit to help organisations comply with their accountability obligations under the General Data Protection Regulation (GDPR).
 It intends to launch this in 2020.